RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 Source branch allows you to choose which branch you would like to merge to the target branch of your choice, which is master in this case.

-As we know that we won't be doing more modifications on that branch, we can tick the box for Gitlab to automatically remove it once the merge(pull) request has been accepted.
+:boom: Let's tick the box for Gitlab to automatically remove it once the merge(pull) request has been accepted.

+:thumbsup: This is considered a best practice, to remove any branches which has been merged as this allows you to keep tabs on ongoing development.
+If a branch has existed for a long time, this may indicate that someone has bitten off a bit too large chunk to swallow in a reasonable time.
+If a branch lives for a longer time, that often means it will be more difficult to merge it, as there is risk that the development conflicts with other ongoing developmen.
+Rather than doing everything in one large merge/pull request, do it several small ones, if you are doing significant development.

 You will now get redirected to the page which overviews your merge(pull) request.
 Here you can use the comment function displayed in the 'Discussions' tab to collaborate with other people.
 Perhaps your change needs a code review or you need some advise on how to solve a specific problem?
 The 'Commits' and 'Changes' allow you to overview all changes made into your newly created branch.

 ![Accept merge](../../content/images/gitlab_accept_merge2.png)

->Explore the 'Discussions' feature and try add yet another change to your playbook and review how all your changes are visible on the merge(pull) request page.
+:boom: Explore the 'Discussions' feature and try add yet another change to your playbook and review how all your changes are visible on the merge(pull) request page.

 The merge(pull) request has yet another function, which is to allow someone else than you to approve changes, before they get copied into your master branch.
 Normally, not everyone have rights to accept merge(pull) request which will copy all your changes into the master branch from this temporary branch where you do your work.

-In this case, we accept the absolutely terrific changes that you've made.
+:boom: In this case, accept the absolutely terrific changes that you've made.

 After the merge(pull) request has been accepted on the main page of the project you will se the merge as commit to the main branch of the project:

 ![Merge committed](../../content/images/gitlab_merge_committed.png)

+Again.
 The reason why you delete your branch afterwards is because that allows people to see when work has been completed.
-Also, it allows someone to overview the status of the development work being done.
-For example, if a branch has lived on for too long, the risk of merge conflicts (when several people has changed the same files) becomes greater.
-Because of that and because code quality usually suffers when you do too much work at once, try biting off a good sized chunk of work.
-It's better that you do several smaller chunks of work than one huge chunk which takes a long time to do.

 ```
 End of lab
 ```

+:star: If you want to try out the basics of git, go here: https://try.github.io and complete the excersises.

 [Go to the next lab, lab 7](../lab-7/README.md)

 # Working with your playbooks on GitHub